 Step 3: Determine who will pre-notify the customs documents

-After Brexit, the pre-notification of customs documents via Portbase is mandatory at all ferry terminals and most shortsea terminals in the Netherlands.
+For transport from and to the United Kingdom, the pre-notification of customs documents via Portbase is mandatory at all ferry terminals and shortsea terminals in the Netherlands.
 As a forwarder, you can take care of this pre-notification, but the importer/exporter itself, the customs agent or, on occasion, the transporter can do this as well.
 Make clear agreements about this!
-Without pre-notification, the transporter will not be granted access to the terminal.
+Without pre-notification, cargo cannot enter or exit the terminal.

 Step 4: Subscribe to the Portbase services